Devs2Rios/studyNotes/lalo/001-javascript-lalo.md

 - Developer mind
   - Goal
     - Realistic time based
-    - Why are you learning? `Career change`
+    - Why are you learning? `Complement my career`
     - Imagine a project
     - Research technologies
   - Always understand the code by studying it and typing it